danivalle27/BTP_EXP_BR/README.md

-# TRI001 - Turning automation testing into value with SAP Integrated Toolchain, Cloud ALM and SAP Enterprise Continuous Testing - Tricentis Tosca
+# G201 - Turning automation testing into value with SAP Integrated Toolchain, Cloud ALM and SAP Enterprise Continuous Testing - Tricentis Tosca

 ## Notes

-This version of the training does not include CloudALM and SAP as originally planned due to technical issues.
+This version of the training was initially built to include CloudALM, TTA/ECT and SAP.
+Due to technical issues, and lack of access to tools, we might use an alternative.
 The goals remain the same.

 ## Description